ammarhakim/ammar-simjournal/je/je30/je30-coupled-hw.rst

 coupling also as the system is inherently turbulent.

-Solving the potential equation globally may not be the best way to move formward.
+Solving the potential equation globally may not be the best way to move forward.
 Note that as the potential evolves in configuration space (and not phase-space) it is very cheap to update (compared to updating the distribution function).
 However, the software mechanisms to move number density and currents (and potential) between two codes